Assessing How the Trenton Farmers' Market Impacts Health

 From 2005 to 2006, staff at the University of California, Los Angeles, School of Public Health conducted a health impact assessment to investigate how public markets affect the health of communities.
 As its study site, staff selected the 60-year-old Trenton Farmers' Market in Trenton, N.J.

 Health impact assessment is a multidisciplinary approach to evaluating the positive and negative health effects of policies and programs that are outside traditional public health concerns, such as urban development projects.

-In Health Impact Assessment of Modifications to the Trenton Farmers' Market (available online), project team members identified five pathways through which changes to the market could impact health (nutrition, physical activity, economics, social capital and public health services).
+In Health Impact Assessment of Modifications to the Trenton Farmers' Market, project team members identified five pathways through which changes to the market could impact health (nutrition, physical activity, economics, social capital and public health services).
 They then analyzed three alternative policy scenarios for their impact in these areas:

 The project team concluded that:

 - None of the alternatives is likely to change food consumption patterns unless augmented by other tactics to encourage behavior change, such as coupons and nutrition education.

 - Measuring the Impact of Farmers' Markets October 31, 2011

 - Helping Low-Income Shoppers Access Fresh, Healthy Foods at Farmers' Markets March 16, 2012